OfferZen-Community/iot_robots-activity-create_aws_thing/readme.md

 2. Next we'll download all the files required for connecting to AWS-IoT.
 There are <b>three</b> files you need:
 a) The <b>certificate</b> (cert.pem file).
 b) The <b>private key</b> (private.key file).
 c) The <b>root CA</b>.
-For this you have to right click on "Download", click "save link as", and then save it as in the screenshot below.
+Note that the UI has recently changed so this screensht is outdated.
+You will need to follow the "Download" link and on the next page download the `VeriSign Class 3 Public Primary G5 root CA certificate`

 <img src="images/create_certificate_3.png">